Johnson Astills Solicitors Banner Image

 Following this case, the Crown Prosecution Service undertook a nationwide case review in order to address disclosure issues.
 From this review of rape or sexual offence cases 47 cases were halted because evidence had not been properly shared with the defence, and these cases were then discontinued.
 That number in fact represents 47 people facing serious sexual offences who have had their lives turned up side down.

 The importance of a strong defence team to represent you has never been more crucial.
-At Emery Johnson Astills we have an experienced team to advise you every step of the way and our specialist Solicitor Advocates have a track record of positive outcomes.
+At Johnson Astills we have an experienced team to advise you every step of the way and our specialist Solicitor Advocates have a track record of positive outcomes.

 If you find yourself under investigation for a sexual offence it is vital that you obtain legal advice as soon as possible.

-At Emery Johnson Astills we offer 24 hour police station advice and representation.
+At Johnson Astills we offer 24 hour police station advice and representation.
 Police Station advice is available to everyone free of charge and legal aid may be available for your case at the Magistrates’ and Crown Court, however, many people prefer to instruct us on a private basis.
 We will of course discuss all options and alternatives with you.

-To discuss any criminal offences please contact the Criminal Defence Team at Emery Johnson Astills in Leicester on 0116 255 4855 or in Loughborough on 01509 610 312.
+To discuss any criminal offences please contact the Criminal Defence Team at Johnson Astills in Leicester on 0116 255 4855 or in Loughborough on 01509 610 312.